apache/echarts-doc/en/option/series/boxplot.md

     [672.5, 800, 845, 885, 1012.5],
     [780, 840, 855, 880, 940],
     [621.25, 767.5, 815, 865, 1011.25],
-    { // the data item could also be Object，so it could contains special setting values for this data item.
+    { // the data item could also be Object, so it could contains special setting values for this data item.

         value: [713.75, 807.5, 810, 870, 963.75],
         itemStyle: {...}